lunarcoffee/lucent/README.md

 </tr>]
 ```

 `entries` is the name of the list containing the contents of the directory.
-Each of those has an associated `path`, `name`, `last_modified`, and `size`. lucent will evaluate the inner template for each item in `entries`, and use that as the value of the entire placeholder.
+Each of those has an associated `path`, `name`, `last_modified`, and `size`. lucent will evaluate the inner template for each item in `entries`, join them together, and use that as the value of the placeholder.